MasumBhai/Learnathon_Frontend_Task03/README.md

 ## How to build

 Run `ng build` to build the project.
-Or run `ng build --prod` command & before that set `environment.ts` files `production = true` The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory.

 ## How to do unit tests